-Jennifer Tour Chayes is Distinguished Scientist and Managing Director of Microsoft Research New England in Cambridge, Massachusetts, which she co-founded in 2008, and Microsoft Research New York City, which she co-founded in 2012, and Microsoft Research Montreal since 2017.
+Jennifer Tour Chayes is Technical Fellow and Managing Director of Microsoft Research New England in Cambridge, Massachusetts, which she co-founded in 2008, and Microsoft Research New York City, which she co-founded in 2012, and Microsoft Research Montreal since 2017.
 These three laboratories are widely renowned interdisciplinary centers, bringing together computer scientists, mathematicians, physicists, social scientists, and biologists, and helping to lay the foundations of data science.
 Prior to founding these labs, Chayes was Research Area Manager for Mathematics, Theoretical Computer Science, and Cryptography at Microsoft Research Redmond.
 Chayes joined Microsoft Research in 1997, when she co-founded the Theory Group.
 Her research areas include phase transitions in discrete mathematics and computer science, structural and dynamical properties of large networks, mechanism design, and graph algorithms.
 She is the co-author of about 130 scientific papers and the co-inventor of about 30 patents.

 Chayes has many ties to the academic community.
 She was for many years Professor of Mathematics at UCLA.
 Chayes serves on numerous institute boards, advisory committees and editorial boards, including the Boards of Trustees of the Institute for Computational and Experimental Research in Mathematics (ICERM) and the Center for Discrete Mathematics and Computer Science (DIMACS), the Scientific Advisory Boards of the Simons Institute for the Theory of Computing (of which she is Chair) and the Gordon and Betty Moore Foundation, and the Advisory Committees of the Howard Hughes Medical Institute Janelia Research Campus and the Mathematical and Physical Sciences Directorate of the National Science Foundation.
 In addition, Chayes is on the Advisory Board of the Association of Women in Mathematics (AWM), the Committee on Women in Science, Engineering and Medicine (CWSEM) of the National Academies, and the Board of Directors of the Center for Minorities and People with Disabilities in IT (CMD-IT).
 Chayes is the past Chair of the Turing Award Selection Committee of the Association for Computing Machinery, past Chair of the Mathematics Section of the American Association for the Advancement of Science, and past Vice-President of the American Mathematical Society.